-Supplies Distributors' European subsidiaries have a short-term credit facility with IBM Belgium Financial Services S.A. ("IBM Belgium") to finance distribution of IPS products in Europe.
-The asset based credit facility with IBM Belgium provides up to 16 million Euros (approximately \$23.0 million at December 31, 2009) in inventory financing and cash advances based on eligible inventory and accounts receivable through its expiration in March 2010.
-As of December 31, 2009, Supplies Distributors' European subsidiaries had 4.7 million Euros (approximately \$6.8 million at December 31, 2009) of available credit.
-The credit facility contains cross default provisions, various restrictions upon the ability of Supplies Distributors and its European subsidiaries to, among others, merge, consolidate, sell assets, incur indebtedness, make loans and payments to related parties (including entities directly or indirectly owned by PFSweb, Inc.), provide guarantees, make investments and loans, pledge assets, make changes to capital stock ownership structure and pay dividends, as well as financial covenants, such as annualized revenue to working capital, net profit after tax to revenue, and total liabilities to tangible net worth, as defined, and are secured by certain of the assets of Supplies Distributors' European subsidiary, as well as collateralized guaranties of Supplies Distributors and PFSweb.
-Additionally, PFSweb is required to maintain a minimum Subordinated Note receivable balance from Supplies Distributors of \$5.0 million and a minimum shareholders' equity of \$18.0 million.
-Borrowings under the credit facility accrue interest at Euribor plus 1.94% for cash advances, and, after a defined free financing period, at Euribor plus 4.25% for inventory financings.
-As of December 31, 2009 there were no outstanding cash advances and the interest rate was 4.7% on the \$15.6 million of outstanding inventory financings.
-As of December 31, 2008 the interest rate was 4.1%.
-Supplies Distributors' European subsidiary pays a monthly serv
+Supplies Distributors' European subsidiary has a short-term credit facility with IBM Belgium Financial Services S.A. ("IBM Belgium") to finance its distribution of IPS products in Europe.
+The asset based credit facility with IBM Belgium provides up to 16.0 million Euros (approximately \$21.4 million as of December 31, 2010) in inventory financing and cash advances based on eligible inventory and accounts receivable through its expiration in March 2011.
+As of December 31, 2010, Supplies Distributors' European subsidiaries had 7.4 million Euros (approximately \$9.9 million at December 31, 2010) of available credit.
+The credit facility contains cross default provisions, various restrictions upon the ability of Supplies Distributors and its European subsidiary to, among others, merge, consolidate, sell assets, incur indebtedness, make loans and payments to related parties (including entities directly or indirectly owned by PFSweb, Inc.), provide guarantees, make investments and loans, pledge assets, make changes to capital stock ownership structure and pay dividends, as well as financial covenants, such as annualized revenue to working capital, net profit after tax to revenue, and total liabilities to tangible net worth, as defined, and are secured by certain of the assets of Supplies Distributors' European subsidiary, as well as collateralized guaranties of Supplies Distributors and PFSweb.
+Additionally, PFS is required to maintain a minimum Subordinated Note receivable balance from Supplies Distributors of \$3.5 million and the Company is required to maintain a minimum shareholders' equity of \$18.0 million.
+Borrowings under the credit facility accrue interest at

+Euribor plus 1.82% for cash advances, and, after a defined free financing period, at Euribor plus 4.13% for inventory financings.
+As of December 31, 2010 there were \$0.1 million of outstanding cash advances and the interest rate was 4.9% on the \$11.3 million of outstanding inventory financings.
+As of December 31, 2009 the interest rate was 4.7%.
+Supplies Distributors' European subsidiary pays a monthly service fee on the commitment.

-On March 25, 2010, Supplies Distributors' European subsidiaries entered into an amended credit facility with IBM Belgium, which extends the termination date through April 2011, modifies certain financial covenants and reduces the minimum Subordinated Note balance to \$3.5 million.
-Given the structure of this facility and as outstanding balances, which represent inventory purchase, are repaid within twelve months, the Company has classified the outstanding amounts under this facility as accounts payable in the consolidated balance sheets.
+On March 31, 2011, Supplies Distributors' European subsidiaries entered into an amended credit facility with IBM Belgium, which extends the termination date through March 2012 and modifies certain financial covenants.
+Given the structure of this facility and as outstanding inventory financing balances are repaid within twelve months, the Company has classified the outstanding inventory financing amounts under this facility as accounts payable in the consolidated balance sheets.